 - BEST BANG FOR THE BUCK: OFM ESS Collection Bonded Leather Gaming Chair

 - UPGRADE PICK: AKRacing Masters Series Premium Gaming Chair

-- BEST ERGONOMIC: Ansuit Gaming Chair
+- BEST ERGONOMIC: Ansuit Gaming Chair for Adults

 - BEST WITH VIBRATION: X Rocker Pro Series 2.1 Vibrating Video Gaming Chair